lsj2122/P8105_hw2_lsj2122/P8105-Homework-2.md

 signifying that the trash was not collected by those specific dumpsters.

-The total weight of the trash that was collected by Professor Trash Wheel was 667.91 tons.
-And the total number of the cigarette butts that was collected by Gwynnda Trash Wheel was .
+The total weight of the trash that was collected by Professor Trash Wheel was 216.26 tons.

+And the total number of the cigarette butts that was collected by Gwynnda Trash Wheel in July of 2021 was 1.63^{4} cigarette butts.

 # Problem 3